AbhasGanguli/Expense_Tracker/README.md

     `summary – View a summary of expenses by month or date.`

 **#Command Examples**
-1.Add an Expense
+1. Add an Expense
     `python expense_tracker.py add "Lunch" 100 "Food"`
-2.List All Expenses
+2. List All Expenses
     `python expense_tracker.py list`
-3.Update an Expense
+3. Update an Expense
     `python expense_tracker.py update 2 --desc "Dinner" --amt 150`
-4.Delete an Expense
+4. Delete an Expense
     `python expense_tracker.py delete 3`
-5.Get Expense Summary for a Month
+5. Get Expense Summary for a Month
     `python expense_tracker.py summary --month 3`
-6.Get Expense Summary for a Specific Date
+6. Get Expense Summary for a Specific Date
     `python expense_tracker.py summary --month 3 --date 15`

 **#Error Handling**
-1.Handles database connection errors and invalid SQL queries.
+1. Handles database connection errors and invalid SQL queries.
-2.Validates user inputs for commands and arguments.
+2. Validates user inputs for commands and arguments.
-3.Displays appropriate error messages for incorrect usage.
+3. Displays appropriate error messages for incorrect usage.

 **#Contributing**
 Contributions are welcome.
 If you encounter any issues or have suggestions for improvements, feel free to submit a pull request.